-Chain piecing is a quilting technique designed to save time where you sew pieces together in one continuous length.
-You line them up on your machine so you don’t need to stop between pieces.
+Chain piecing is a quilting technique designed to save time when you sew pieces together in one continuous length.
+You line them up on your machine, so you don't need to stop between pieces.
 They are cut apart at a later date before being added to the quilt.

-A charm square is a quilting term for a pre-cut bundle of fabric all of which are 5 x 5 inches in size.
+A charm square is a quilting term for a pre-cut bundle of fabric, all of which are 5 x 5 inches in size.
 They are produced by most major quilting fabric producers.
-The average number of squares in a charm pack is 42 with an assortment or matching and contrasting prints and colors.
-They are perfect for making easy quilts like my baby quilt pattern which used square patches.
+The average number of squares in a charm pack is 42, with an assortment of matching and contrasting prints and colors.
+They are perfect for making easy quilts like my baby quilt pattern, which uses square patches.